craiglobo1/Rocket-League-Parsed-JSON-Format-Testing/README.md

 ## Main Headers

-So the replay json is made of the following main headers
+So the replay json is made of the following main keys

 - class_indices
 - content_crc